LiamJCates/Programming-Notes/C++/Syntax/Overloading/Functions.md

 3. The compiler will try to match using standard conversions like integral type to floating-point or casting a pointer-to-child into a pointer-to-parent.
 4. The compiler will look for a user-defined conversion.
 5. The compiler will look for a variadic function.

+## Conflicts
+If two functions are defined with the same name, but with different argument types, the compiler will choose the most appropriate function to invoke for each call

+If two alternative functions could be called, but neither is better than the other, the call is deemed ambiguous and the compiler gives an error.
+For example:

+void print(int, double);
+void print(double, int);

+void user2() {
+  print(0,0); // error: ambiguous
+}